-This layer is added on the board to add insulation on the copper layer in order to avoid any damage in case any conduction material is touched with the copper layer.
+This layer is added on the board to add insulation on the copper layer to avoid any damage if any conduction material is touched with the copper layer.

-Silkscreen layer is located above solder mask layer.
+The silkscreen layer is located above the solder mask layer.

-It is used to add characters or symbol on the board that provide better understanding of the board.
+It is used to add characters or symbols on the board to understand the board better.

-White color is mostly used for silkscreen however, other colors are also available including grey, red black and yellow.
+White color is mainly used for silkscreen.
+However, other colors are also available, including grey, red, black, and yellow.

 The Differences Between Rigid PCB And Flexible PCB

-Manufacturing process of both rigid and flexible PCBs is same with some exceptions in terms of their flexibility, softness and cost.
+The manufacturing process of rigid and flexible PCBs is identical, with some exceptions in their flexibility, softness, and cost.

 Some extra measures are required for processing Flex PCB when it comes to material handling.
-Also proper specifications are required in order to avoid any cracked solder joints when the board is bent.
+Also, proper specifications are needed to avoid any cracked solder joints when the board is bent.

-Flexible PCBs are most costly than rigid PCBs, however, we are referring here individual cost of the flexible PCB, it may happen the overall cost of the project using rigid PCB is higher than the cost of the flexible PCB, but individual cost of flexible PCB will be higher.
+Flexible PCBs are most costly than rigid PCBs.
+However, we are referring to here individual cost of the flexible PCB, and it may happen the overall cost of the project using rigid PCB is higher than the cost of the flexible PCB.
+Still, the individual price of flexible PCB will be higher.

-Many cheap electronics make use of rigid PCBs including audio keyboards, desktop devices, solid state drives, toys and many electronic gadgets.
-However, flex circuits are observed in ultra high performance device because they don`t involve connectors also thinner than rigid boards and can be used in smart phones, cameras, tablets and GPS control system.
+Many cheap electronics use rigid PCBs, including audio keyboards, desktop devices, solid-state drives, toys, and many electronic gadgets.
+However, flex circuits are observed in ultra-high-performance devices because they don`t involve connectors thinner than rigid boards and can be used in smartphones, cameras, tablets, and GPS control systems.

-Both rigid and flexible boards can be incorporated together to construct a unified product that comes with both strength and flexibility.
+Both rigid and flexible boards can be incorporated together to construct a unified product with both strength and flexibility.

-Some flex PCBs follow the same design as rigid circuit design but they are not completely identical to the rigid circuit boards.
+Some flex PCBs follow the same design as rigid circuit design, but they are not identical to rigid circuit boards.

-Flexible PCBs provide flexible and bending solutions and they also require less space and are mostly Single Sided PCB.
+Flexible PCBs provide flexible and bending solutions, and they also require less space and are mostly Single-Sided PCBs.

 When to Use Rigid and When to Use Flexible

 - Rigid PCBs typically cost less than flex circuits.
-I say [typically” because when considering the total cost of ownership there are some applications that, when using flexible PCBs, may be less expensive compared to using rigid PCBs.
-To get a true and accurate understanding of the total cost of ownership, you first need to appreciate the fact that flex circuits may eliminate the need for components such as connectors, wire harnesses, and other circuit boards.
+I say “typically” because when considering the total cost of ownership, there are some applications that, when using flexible PCBs, may be less expensive compared to using rigid PCBs.
+To get a true and accurate understanding of the total cost of ownership, you first need to appreciate that flex circuits may eliminate the need for components such as connectors, wire harnesses, and other circuit boards.
 By removing these components from a design, material cost, labor and assembly cost, and scrap cost are all reduced.

 Rigid PCB Applications

-Single Sided PCB: These rigid printed circuit boards feature metal trace on single side of the dielectric.
-Single sided rigid PCBs are ideal for rapid productions due to their manufacturability, as well as simple design.
+Single-Sided PCB: These rigid printed circuit boards feature metal traces on a single side of the dielectric.
+Single-sided rigid PCBs are ideal for rapid production due to their manufacturability, as well as simple design.

-Double Sided PCB: As the name suggests, these printed circuit boards have a layer of dielectric sandwiched between two metal layers.
-The double sided rigid printed circuit boards have become an industry staple.
-Their applications vary from low to high temperature ranges, fine line surface mounting, solder coatings, and high copper builds.
+Double-Sided PCB: As the name suggests, these printed circuit boards have a layer of dielectric sandwiched between two metal layers.
+The double-sided rigid printed circuit boards have become an industry staple.
+Their applications vary from low to high-temperature, fine line surface mounting, solder coatings, and high copper builds.

-Multilayer PCB: Multi-layer rigid PCBs feature more than two conductive metal layers, which are clearly separated by equal dielectric layers.
+Multilayer PCB: Multilayer rigid PCBs feature more than two conductive metal layers, clearly separated by equal dielectric layers.
 These circuit boards allow our PCB designers to create a vast range of interconnects, as well as applications.